-I don’t need a “survival guide.”
+I don’t need a "survival guide".
 I don’t need Galentine’s Day.
-I don’t need any consolation prize-inspired spins on a day that is very clearly and obviously centered around something I don’t have: Love.
+I don’t need any consolation prize-inspired spins on a day that is very clearly and obviously centred around something I don’t have: love.
 It’s not a secret, nobody’s pulling any pink wool over my eyes here.
 Guys, it’s Valentine’s Day.
 It’s okay if it sucks.

-As a single woman who has been single for an actual decade, I’m no stranger to the left out feelings that come along with flying solo.
+As a single woman who has been single for an actual decade, I’m no stranger to the left-out feelings that come along with flying solo.
 And sometimes I mean that literally.
-Two years ago I went to Puerto Rico with my friend Susan, but apart from that I cannot remember the last time I was on a plane with another person.
-I do recall, however, that on my last flight not one but two women were stuffing wedding dresses into overhead bins.
+Two years ago I went to Puerto Rico with my friend Susan, but apart from that, I cannot remember the last time I was on a plane with another person.
+I do recall, however, that on my last flight not one but two women were stuffing wedding dresses into overhead lockers.
 Anyway...

-I don’t need any consolation prize-inspired spins on a day that is very clearly and obviously centered around something I don’t have: Love.
+I don’t need any consolation prize-inspired spins on a day that is very clearly and obviously centred around something I don’t have: Love.

 There's no shame in being a little bummed out on Valentine’s Day if you’re single.
-It’s a completely normal feeling that I think we should be allowed to feel, instead of band-aiding over it with single people versions of things.
-Call me crazy, I think sadness is a valid emotion and I’m fine felling it a little, rather than dying its hair and changing its clothes and telling it to introduce itself as triumphant at a party.
+It’s a completely normal feeling that I think we should be allowed to feel, instead of sticking a plaster over it with single people versions of things.
+Call me crazy, I think sadness is a valid emotion and I’m fine feeling it a little, rather than dyeing its hair and changing its clothes and telling it to introduce itself as triumphant at a party.

 What even is a holiday?
 It’s a thing humans invented for a reason we probably don’t know much about anymore.
-Go read the Valentine’s Day Wikipedia page, it’ll put you to sleep.
+Go read the Valentine’s Day Wikipedia page; it’ll put you to sleep.
 The day has become, if I’m honest, a day where single people feel left out and coupled people feel pressured.
 I don’t think I’ve ever heard anyone, of any status, rave about their plans.
 Is it really that great?
-I just think it’s pretending to be and using the seasonal section at Target to make its case.
-Essentially Valentine’s Day is just February 14 in a bad suit.
+I just think it’s pretending to be and using the seasonal section at the shops to make its case.
+Essentially, Valentine’s Day is just 14th February in a bad suit.

 I actually send Valentines to other people.
 My parents, my closest friends, my friend Conor who takes time out of his day to read and praise everything I write even though he couldn't be further from my target market.
 I’m a big believer in snail mail, always have been.
 It requires a level of effort that emails never will.
 I’d compare it to being offered my choice of a beautiful glass of Burgundy wine, or like...a grape.
 Send people snail mail.
 Send some love.

 I wouldn’t mind seeing some stand-up this Valentine’s Day.
-It’s my favorite form of entertainment and truly what situation is not improved by laughter?
-Also something about dark basements and two drink minimums appeals to me on this night.
-If for some reason you’re unable to leave the house on Valentine’s Day because you have the flu or the temperature is currently less than your age, there are delightful stand-up options available to stream on Netflix and other services.
-For single women specifically, I recommend Sofia Niño de Rivera, Aparna Nancherla, Michelle Buteau, and Iliza Shlesinger.
+It’s my favourite form of entertainment and truly, what situation is not improved by laughter?
+Also something about dark basements and two-drink minimums appeals to me on this night.
+If for some reason you’re unable to leave the house on Valentine’s Day because you're not feeling well or you're worried about Omicron, there are delightful stand-up options available to stream on.
+For single women specifically, I recommend Sofia Niño de Rivera, Aparna Nancherla, Michelle Buteau and Iliza Shlesinger.

 What’s that you say?
 I don’t have to plan or purchase anything, for anyone, out of calendar-inspired obligation?
 Cool!

-If there are no other plans for this day, I’d like to spend it finally organizing my thoughts around delicate gemstone rings, anxiety blankets, and Harry Potter-inspired merch on offer in the bottomless purchase pit.
+If there are no other plans for this day, I’d like to spend it finally organising my thoughts around delicate gemstone rings, anxiety blankets and merch on offer in the bottomless purchase pit.
 Every time I’m on this site I want everything and nothing.